-A work may not be copyrighted if there are no living creators or descendants, or if it is not original work, or if it is very old.
-A work that is not under copyright protection may be used by anyone for any purpose.
+A work might not be protected by copyright if there are no living creators or descendants, or if it is not original work, or if it is very old.
+A work that is not under copyright protection is in the public domain and may be used by anyone for any purpose.

 Can a previously published work be archived?

 Publishers typically require assignment of the copyrights in a work they publish for a specific period of time.
-When that time limit expires, the rights return to the creator.
-If the rights belong to you again, you are free to do whatever you want with the work.
+When that time limit expires, the copyrights return to the creator or their heirs.
+If you retained your copyrights or the rights belong to you, you are free to do whatever you want with the work.

 You can find out what the terms of your publishing agreement were by referring to the contract you signed with the publisher, or by contacting your publisher if you no longer have your contract.